PS4 System Update 8.00 Beta Invites Going Out, Changelog Released

 - When starting a party, you can now choose to create a new group or select an existing group.
 When you create a new group, it’ll be saved even after the party has ended.
 You can start a new party with the same members by selecting the group that you previously created.

-- You can now use your group across party and messages. you can send messages to a group you created for a party, or start a party with a group you’ve messaged with.
+- You can now use your group across party and messages.
+You can send messages to a group you created for a party, or start a party with a group you’ve messaged with.

 - Messages have been added to the screen during parties.
 When you select messages, you’ll see the messages exchanged between members of your group.